christopherliedtke/social-network_travelbook/README.md

 -   Make friend request / cancel friend requests / reject friend requests / end friendship in different components
 -   Indication of open friend requests in the header
 -   Chatroom for all users with immediate rendering of new messages through socket.io
+-   Private chatroom for two individual users who are befriended with immediate rendering of new messages through socket.io

 ## Technologies